 - Excellent editorial skills with a sound understanding of writing for the web and engaging online audiences.

 - Knowledge of digital trends.

-- Excellent knowledge of a range of applications and software including social media platforms, content management systems, image-editing software, MS Windows.
+- Excellent knowledge of a range of applications and software including social media platforms, content management systems, image-editing software, MS Office etc.

 Film or Video Editor